jmarovi/CritvizDocs/README.md

-﻿# CritvizDocs
+# CritvizDocs

-Open the folder in terminal and use this command to install the dependencies (requires NodeJS and pnpm):
+To begin, navigate to the designated folder in your terminal environment and execute the following command to install the necessary dependencies.
+Please ensure that you have NodeJS and pnpm installed beforehand:

 ```sh
 pnpm install
 ```

-To run:
+Once the dependencies are installed, you can initiate the application by executing the following command:

 ```sh
 pnpm vitepress dev docs
 ```

+Upon execution, the terminal will display the address and port for testing purposes.